thomashorrobin/welly-bus/README.md

     $ python main.py grep <your search term>

-For example if your stop number is on Lampton Quay you'd run:
+For example if your stop number is on Lambton Quay you'd run:

-    $ python main.py grep Lampton
+    $ python main.py grep Lambton

-/grep is case sensitive/